Jean Lechantre

 Jean Lechantre (13 February 1922 – 12 February 2015) was a footballer.
 He played club football most notably with Lille and CO Roubaix-Tourcoing.
 Born in Belgium, he was capped three times for France and ended his career as a player-coach for AC Cambrai and CO Roubaix-Tourcoing.

 He acquired French nationality by naturalization on 21 November 1945.

 National team

-He made his debut for the French national football team on 3 May 1947 against England in a friendly match.
-His second match, also a friendly, was held two years later, on 13 November, against Czechoslovakia.
-His third and final match was against Yugoslavia on 11 December 1949 in a 1950 World Cup qualifier.
+He made his debut for France on 3 May 1947 against England in a friendly match.
+His second international match was also a friendly match, held two years later, on 13 November, against Czechoslovakia.
+His third and final international match was against Yugoslavia at a World Cup qualifier on 11 December 1949.